← Back to Blog

 The card cannot see a bad pin.
 The RTX 5090 joins all six 12V pins into a single monitored rail the moment they hit the PCB.
 If four pins seat poorly, the card happily pulls the full load through the remaining two and never knows.
 When der8auer measured a running 5090, one wire carried over 22 amps - about 260W by itself - and the connector hit 150C in minutes.
 The RTX 3090 Ti split those pins across three monitored rails and had no melting epidemic at 450W.
 That safety net was removed, not lost.

 Gamers Nexus ran melted connectors through a failure-analysis lab and found the trigger is almost always contact quality: a connector 1-2mm short of fully seated, cable tension pulling it further out, or debris in the terminals.
 NVIDIA's own test data showed failures appearing within 10-30 hours once contact degrades.
-The revised 12V-2x6 header (the H++ marking on current cards and ATX 3.1 PSUs) recessed the sense pins so a grossly unseated cable refuses to power up at all - a real improvement - but it changed nothing about per-pin ratings, load balancing, or a connector that is seated yet degraded.
+The revised 12V-2x6 header (the H++ marking on current cables and ATX 3.1 PSUs) recessed the sense pins so a grossly unseated cable refuses to power up at all - a real improvement - but it changed nothing about per-pin ratings, load balancing, or a connector that is seated yet degraded.
 Which is exactly why the reports kept coming through 2026.

 The 60-Second Safety Checklist